Mueller doesn't plan to indict Trump because of DOJ rules, Giuliani says

 Breaking News Emails

-Neal Katyal, acting solicitor general in the administration of former President Barack Obama — the administration's top courtroom lawyer — wrote the current special counsel regulations as a young lawyer in Clinton's Justice Department in 1999.
+Neal Katyal, acting solicitor general in the Obama administration — the administration's top courtroom lawyer — wrote the current special counsel regulations as a young lawyer in Clinton's Justice Department in 1999.
 They specify that a special counsel "shall comply" with the policies of the Justice Department, for whom Mueller works.

 Katyal said on MSNBC's "The Beat With Ari Melber" in February that means that Mueller is bound by the 2000 Justice Department memo but that he "can seek exceptions."